If you're seriously looking for a guided fishing trip on the Columbia River, please continue reading ... you can also call us at 503-501-2424.

 We catch a lot of fish and we can prove it.

-Total Fisherman guide service is ran by three expert Columbia River salmon fishing guides, husband and wife team, Kevin Newell & Lacey DeWeert and Chris Snyder.
+Total Fisherman guide service is ran by two expert Columbia River salmon fishing guides, husband and wife team, Kevin Newell & Lacey DeWeert.
 We run a successful and very professional operation.
 The criteria you should be looking for in a guide service and the traits of successful fishing guides that you read about on this page definitely apply to us.

 We know you want to go with a pro and not just any pro; you want to go with guides that are subject matter experts for the areas that they fish.
 Right?